 However, remember that every year is different.
 Different students choosing different courses at different unis which means that what happened two years ago or even last year bears no relevance to this year.
 A better use of your time would be to thoroughly research the courses that have places advertised in July and organise a visit if you haven’t already been to the uni’s open day.

-Some courses, such as medicine and nursing, are almost never available via Clearing and some unis e.g. Oxford, Cambridge, LSE, haven't chosen to offer places via clearing yet.
+Some courses, such as medicine and nursing, are almost never available via Clearing and some unis, like Oxford, Cambridge and LSE, haven't chosen to offer places via clearing yet.

 When will Clearing vacancies be available?

-Clearing opens on Wednesday 5th July - so any courses that are definitely not going to be full in August (regardless of the results) should be listed at that point.
-This list will then be continually updated following IB results day (also on 5th July), results day in Scotland on 8th August and leading up to the A-level results day on 17th August.
+Clearing opens on 5 July – so any courses that are definitely not going to be full in August (regardless of the results) should be listed at that point.
+This list will then be continually updated following IB results day (also on 5 July), SQA results day in Scotland on 6 August and leading up to the A-level results day on 15 August.

-Remember universities receive all A-level results 4 days before results day so they have plenty of time to make decisions on your grades ahead of the 17th August.
-As they're making decisions in this time period Clearing places will be continually updated online ready for results day.
-This is because, for the first time ever, Clearing places will be live in the UCAS search tool throughout the results period.
+Remember universities receive all A-level results four days before results day so they have plenty of time to make decisions on your grades ahead of 15 August.
+As they're making decisions in this time period, Clearing places will be continually updated online ready for results day.
+This is because Clearing places will be live in the UCAS search tool throughout the results period.
 Previously Clearing listings were temporarily removed a couple of days before results day and published at 6pm on the evening before A-level results.

-Another change to the Clearing process is that on A-level results day you is that you will be able to Clearing choice from 15:00 (UK time).
-In previous years it has been 17:00.
+Another change made to the Clearing process in the last couple of years is that, on A-level results day, you will be able to add a Clearing choice from 3pm (UK time).
+The time was previously 5pm.